shsad/starter-academic/content/event/example/index.md

 summary: "We review classical and modern results in neural network approximation theory."
-abstract: "We review classical and modern results in neural network approximation theory.
+abstract: "We review classical and modern results in Neural Network Approximation Theory.
 First, the density of neural networks within different function spaces under various assumptions on the activation function is considered.
 Next, lower and upper bounds on the order of approximation with neural